mastercoin-MSC/install-msc/docs/pages/tools.rst

 Checks from address to make sure it has:

 * Enough BTC to create/send the transaction

+ * Note: To avoid potential double spends all unspent TX used to create a new TX are tracked/locked for 10 Blocks from use.
+It is recommended, when offline signing, to make sure you broadcast within this timeframe.

 * Balance of the CurrencyID to make sure it has enough to send msc_send_amt

  * Balance is checked using 2 online resources (Masterchest.info and Omniwallet)